As the name suggests – Rough means not with that much accuracy (-50% to +50% )

 In the end, it all depends on the type of organization as to what level of ROM is acceptable for them.

 As I said earlier, the ROM is the most initial estimation for any project, and hence it can be +50% to -50% (PMBOK).
 Other estimates help the project stakeholders to know more about the cost variance later on.

 Used once the project has started officially.
 Its accuracy is -15% to +50%.

 Once the quantities are known, then it helps to estimate the project budget.
 It’s accuracy is -10% – +25%.

 When we have cost & the quantities both.
 It’s accuracy is -5% to +10%.

 It is just the final summary of the project.
 Its accuracy is +/- 0%.

-ROM Estimate is of the lowest level of hierarchy in estimation techniques and it is just to decide to take or leave any project for an organization.
-This can be only performed by an expert with a good experience.
+ROM Estimate is of the lowest level of hierarchy in estimation techniques, and it is to decide to take or leave any project for an organization.
+An expert with a good experience can only perform this.